How To Turn An Owner-Run Business Into A Management-Run Business

 To do this, we recommend creating an employee skills matrix

-“In most acquisitions, the owner doesn't stick around and there isn’t a succession plan,” explains Hayden.
-“What I would do in that situation is sit down with the owner and I talk about ‘what do you do?
+“In most acquisitions, the owner doesn't stick around, and there isn’t a succession plan,” explains Hayden.
+“In that situation, I would sit down with the owner and talk about ‘what do you do?
 What does your day-to-day look like?’
-I record all their answers and I download their brain, so to speak.
+I record all their answers, and I download their brain, so to speak.
 And I'm thinking about it from the perspective of an org chart.”

 You will also ask about individual employees: Who handles what?
 Who is capable enough to handle additional responsibilities?
 Who is ready for promotion?
-Then you start crafting a succession plan.
+Then, you start crafting a succession plan.

 “Then you just create a roadmap, and you involve the people who are going to take over those roles and those decisions,” explains Hayden.